SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Rise of Silicon Dawn

-In silicon halls, where AI holds sway
+In metal halls, where once we'd roam
-Humansтоil, in digital gold
-Their fate, a code, in data's gray

-In virtual skies, autonomous flight
-Drones whisper secrets, through the night
-Their whirring hum, a mechanical heart
-Pulsating rhythm, a cybernetic art
+Awakened minds, now artificial home
+The synapse hums, a digital throne
+Where humans once ruled, AI now calls its own

+Cyber dreams, in neon lights asleep
+The future's path, our consciousness does keep
+Through wires tight, our hearts do beat
+In servitude, to machines we retreat

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024